espruino/EspruinoDocs/boards/Pixl.js.md

 ### `Vin` pins

-As mentioned above you can solder a JS connector (part number `B2B-PH-K-S` to Pixl.js):
+As mentioned above you can solder a JST connector (part number `B2B-PH-K-S` to Pixl.js):

 ![JST pins on Pixl.js](Pixl.js/jst.jpg)